- AI fills three gaps for short-form creators: speed, consistency, and objective feedback.

 Run the final video through an AI analysis tool.
 Check the hook score, pacing, and overall virality prediction.
 If the hook scores low, re-shoot the first 3 seconds.
 This single step prevents more flops than any other.

-Step 6: Optimize Metadata (3 minutes)
+Step 6: Polish Metadata (3 minutes)

 Generate platform-specific captions and hashtags with AI.
 Customize the caption for each platform you are cross-posting to.
 Add your call-to-action.